rust-lang/blog.rust-lang.org/posts/2024-05-01-enabling-rust-lld-on-linux.md

 [#71515](https://github.com/rust-lang/rust/issues/71515), and rustc already offers nightly flags to use `rust-lld`.

-By now, we believe we've done all the internal testing that we could, on CI, crater, our benchmarking infrastructure, and would like to expand testing and gather real-world feedback and use-cases.
+By now, we believe we've done all the internal testing that we could, on CI, crater, and our benchmarking infrastructure.
+We would now like to expand testing and gather real-world feedback and use-cases.
 Therefore, we will enable `rust-lld` to be the linker used by default on `x86_64-unknown-linux-gnu` for nightly builds.